Satbir-Singh-42/Student_Tracker/README.md

    npm install
    ```

-3. **Environment setup** (optional for development)
+3. **Environment setup** (required for production)
    ```bash
    cp .env.example .env
    ```

-   For local development, the app will automatically use in-memory storage if MongoDB is not available.
-This includes demo accounts for testing all features.
+   Update the `.env` file with your MongoDB connection string and other configuration values.

 4. **Start development server**
    ```bash